At age 43, during a routine physical, I asked my doctor for advice on what I should be doing now that I was in my 40s.

 Many of the “symptoms” during perimenopause and menopause—especially hot flashes and sleep disturbances—are not benign.
 They can be signs of that pesky endothelial dysfunction that can start in early midlife.

-Since both estrogen and progesterone —which already declines with age—menopausal women are hit hard.
+Since both estrogen and progesterone stimulate the release of nitric oxide—which already declines with age—menopausal women are hit hard.

 To complicate matters further, there are connections between endothelial dysfunction and bone loss, insulin resistance, and losing lean body mass.